Ivica Kostelić: Defending the overall World Cup title (2012)

 In the 2012 season Kostelić had a better start than the year before, winning two slaloms in December.
 His next victories were the super combined and the slalom at Wengen, and the following weekend he won also the classical combined of the Hahnenkamm races (downhill and slalom) in Kitzbühel, where he took the overall lead for the first time that season.
 However, in February 2012 he sustained an injury and missed 11 races, including two classic slaloms and one parallel, in Stockholm.
 In the meantime, Marcel Hirscher took the lead in the overall standings and would go on to claim his first overall title.
 Kostelić returned to action in Schladming at the end of the season, and competed only in slalom.
 He finished 16th and André Myhrer took the slalom title.

 Personal life

 Born and raised in Zagreb, his parents, Ante and Marica, are former elite team handball players.
 They taught Ivica and his sister Janica, two years younger, to ski on the nearby hill Sljeme (now the site of the annual Snow Queen Trophy World Cup races).
 Janica Kostelić also became an accomplished skier, and Ante Kostelić remained their primary ski coach throughout their careers, and was the head coach of the Croatian ski team.

 In 2006 Kostelić passed the entrance exam at the University of Zagreb to become a part-time undergraduate student of history.

-In 2014 Kostelić married longtime girlfriend Elin Ararsdotir, a native of Iceland.
+In 2014 Kostelić married his longtime girlfriend Elin Ararsdotir, a native of Iceland.
 In October she gave birth to their first child, a son Ivan.
 In July 2016 Elin gave birth to their second child, a son Leon.
+In March 2020 they had twin daughters - Jana and Kata.